mathjoss/VisualFieldsAnalysis/README.txt

 1. Read more info from http://www.mousemotorlab.org/deeplabcut if you want to understand more about DeepLabCut and the output generated.

-2. Write inside an excel file (same format as the excel file animals_excel_sheet.xlsx) the columns information you need: Start (min) and Stop(min) required
+2. Write inside an excel file (same format as the excel file example.xlsx in Example folder) the columns information you need: ID, Start (min) and Stop(min) required (other columns optional)

 3. Add videos to a folder with same name format : for example, chick11.1, chick11.2, chick12.1 ... (avoid changing names like chick1, new_chick2)